 - Concomitant use of medication known to increase risk of upper GI adverse events e.g. aspirin, anticoagulants, corticosteroids, selective serotonin re-uptake inhibitors.

-- Serious co-morbidity e.g. cardiovascular disease, renal or hepatic impairment, diabetes, hypertension.
+- Serious co-morbidity e.g. cardiovascular disease, renal or hepatic impairment (including dehydration), diabetes, hypertension.

 - Requirement for prolonged duration of NSAID use.

 - High dose NSAID use (ibuprofen 2400mg per day or naproxen 1g per day).

 - Heavy smoking.

 For further information on GI risk classification, see the GGC Oral Non-Steroidal Anti-Inflammatory Guideline.